Vicetia (gastropod): History and naming

+Description

-DescriptionVicetia is diagnosed by the presence of two acute ridges which in later species converge towards the middle of the shell when viewing the shell from above.
+Vicetia is diagnosed by the presence of two acute ridges which in later species converge towards the middle of the shell when viewing the shell from above.
 The shell forms two spikes that extend from the bottom of the shell and grow towards the left while curving upwards, tho the length and shape of these spikes differs between taxa, as does whether or not the tips are pointed or blunt.
 The type species for instance has relatively short and blunt protrusions while V. bizzottoi is known for its rather large spikes.
 The exhaling canal is typically twisted in form and protrudes towards the apex of the cowrie's shell.
 Generally these characteristics are weakest in the older species and can be seen to progressively develop throughout the Eocene, reaching their peak with the giant V. bizzottoi towards the end of the epoch.

 Size likewise changed over time with early forms being relatively small compared to their later relatives.
 The smaller species include V. gennevauxi and V. hantkeni, with a shell length around 100 mm, while the largest species reach lengths of 280 mm and 335 mm for V. bellardii and V. bizzottoi respectively, making them the largest known cowries in history.